| The Great Issues of the Reformation

 The Reformation Church

-Justified by God's work of grace in the heart.
+Justified and forgiven on the basis of God's work of grace in the heart.

-Justified by God's work of grace in Christ.
+Justified and forgiven on the basis of God's work of grace in Christ.

-Justified by Christ's work outside of our hearts, i.e., on the cross.
+Justified and forgiven on the basis of Christ's work outside of our hearts, i.e., on the cross.

 The medieval thought was man-centered, experience-centered, and subjective.
 The Reformation thought was Christ-centered, cross-centered, and objective.